MooersLab/emacs-learning-spiral-hydra/README.md

  --------------------------------------------------------------------------------------------
- C-c =                 Use in auctex-mode to display TOC of the document in a separate buffer C-c d                 Display pop-up with info about text file including word count C-h l                 Display list of the last commands execute s-,                   Open the customize buffer C-[scrollwheel-up]    zoom text in C-[scrollwheel-down]  zoom text out
+ C-c =                 Use in auctex-mode to display TOC of the document in a separate buffer C-c d                 Display pop-up with info about text file including word count C-h l                 Display list of the last commands executed s-,                   Open the customize buffer C-[scrollwheel-up]    zoom text in C-[scrollwheel-down]  zoom text out